spielhuus/spielhuus/www/content/posts/nikolaus/index.md

 tags = ['graph']
 +++

+### "Das Kleine Haus des Nikolaus" Puzzle

-"das kleine Haus des Nikolaus" (The little house of St. Nicholas) is a popular children's puzzle in which the objective is to draw a single, continuous line that traces eight segments without lifting the pencil and without retracing any segment.
-This is achieved by saying, "das-klei-ne-Haus-des-Ni-ko-laus"
+**"Das kleine Haus des Nikolaus"** is a popular children's puzzle where the objective is to draw a continuous line that traces eight segments without lifting the pencil and without retracing any segment.
+This can be accomplished while verbalizing the phrase, "das-klei-ne-Haus-des-Ni-ko-laus."

-This puzzle is an example of an Eulerian path.
-An Eulerian path is a trail in a graph that visits every edge exactly once.
-In this case, there are two nodes with an odd degree (nodes 1 and 5).
-Consequently, the house can only be completely drawn in one line starting from either node 1 or node 5.
+This puzzle exemplifies an Eulerian path, which is a path in a graph that visits every edge exactly once.
+In this case, the nodes `0` and `4` each have an odd degree, implying that an Eulerian path, if it exists, must start at one of these nodes and end at the other.

 {{< figure src="nikolaus.svg" caption="Das kleine Haus des Nikolaus" >}}

+To solve the puzzle algorithmically, we could use a backtracking approach.
-Basically, the problem could be solved using backtracking.
-However, since we want to find all solutions, we need to identify all possible solutions.
+However, since we aim to find all possible solutions, it is necessary to identify all valid Eulerian paths.

-First, we create an array containing all possible moves from the junctions.
+The initial step involves creating an array that lists all possible moves from the junctions.

 ```rust
 const MOVES: [[usize; 5]; 5] = [